 - smooth, raw-looking patches of skin

 - tiny bumps on the chest or back of the body

 - silvery-white patches on the skin

-The nails may fall off completely or break off only in pieces.
-Before the nail falls off, a gap usually develops between the nail and the fingertip.
+The nails may fall off entirely or break off in pieces.
+Before a nail falls off, a gap usually develops between the nail and the fingertip.

 Fungal infections tend to change the shape and appearance of the nails but rarely cause the nails to fall off.

 Keratin is a protein that promotes the development of the skin and nails.
 Nail psoriasis sometimes causes too much keratin to grow under the nail.
 This overgrowth is called subungual hyperkeratosis.